negarndn/Jobonja/README.md

 ## API Documentation

 The website also includes a RESTful API that can be used to create, read, update, and delete job listings and user profiles.
-The API documentation can be found in the `api/` directory of this repository.
+The API documentation can be found in the `API_Documetation.json` file of this repository.

 ## Usage